Tau protein: Structure

+Phosphorylation of tau has also been suggested to be regulated by O-GlcNAc modification at various Ser and Thr residues.
+Elevation of O-GlcNAc has been explored as a therapeutic strategy to protect against tau hyperphosphorylation.

 Function

 Microtubule stabilization

 Tau proteins are found more often in neurons than in non-neuronal cells in humans.
 One of tau's main functions is to modulate the stability of axonal microtubules.
 Other nervous system microtubule-associated proteins (MAPs) may perform similar functions, as suggested by tau knockout mice that did not show abnormalities in brain development – possibly because of compensation in tau deficiency by other MAPs.

 Although tau is present in dendrites at low levels, where it is involved in postsynaptic scaffolding, it is active primarily in the distal portions of axons, where it provides microtubule stabilization but also flexibility as needed.
 Tau proteins interact with tubulin to stabilize microtubules and promote tubulin assembly into microtubules.
 Tau has two ways of controlling microtubule stability: isoforms and phosphorylation.

 In addition to its microtubule-stabilizing function, Tau has also been found to recruit signaling proteins and to regulate microtubule-mediated axonal transport.